iampranavdhar/amfoss-tasks/task-08/README.md

 # Sir Perceval's quest

-This task was super interesting and little bit difficult for someone who are new to these tools and Github.
+This task was super interesting though little bit difficult for someone who are new to these tools and Github.

 ## Modules Used
 I used request module and imported git from perceval.backends.core.git